Matisse-Consortium/tools/imarec/README.md

      or
         `$HEADAS/headas-init.sh`

+   - The Image Utility Programs from WCSTools (see http://tdc-www.harvard.edu/software/wcstools/wcsprogsi.html), especially imrot (to rotate and reflect fits images).

    - Our scripts need the following LINUX programs, too:
      `gnuplot`, `awk`, `latex`, `convert`, `sort`, `psmerge`.
      You can check if all this software is available with: